evil5hadow/coretools/README.md

 # Pentest-Scripts
-This is a collection of scripts written during penetration testing.
+This is a collection of scripts I wrote or had the idea to write during penetration testing.
 Some have been modified and turned into full blown tools.
 For more information visit: [https://m8r0wn-cyber.blogspot.com](https://m8r0wn-cyber.blogspot.com).

 To get started, download the repository and run the setup.sh script to verify all required packages are installed.